mozman/ezdxf/docs/source/tables/ucs_table_entry.rst

 .. method:: UCS.ucs()

-    Returns an :class:`ezdxf.ezmath.UCS` object for this UCS table entry.
+    Returns an :class:`ezdxf.math.UCS` object for this UCS table entry.